SwingGuy1024/Blog/Getting Rid of Optional.md

 These two static methods now open up the whole world of ordinary getters to the advangates of functional programming!

 So what do I say to the question "Should my getters return Optional?"
 Well, maybe.
 If the values might actually be null.
 But if you just need to use them in functional programming, don't bother.
-There's a simpler approach.
+This is a simpler approach.

 This raises an interesting question.
 Should methods like `Optional.flatMap()` been written this way in the first place?
-I'd have to do some experiments to decide if it would have been a good idea, but it certainly would have change the landscape of functional programming.
+I'd have to do some experiments to decide if it would have been a good idea, but it certainly would have changed the landscape of functional programming.

 ## Ready for your code